 In 1172, when he was fourteen years old, Richard was invested with his mother's inheritance of Aquitaine and Poitou at Limoges.
 He joined his discontented elder brother Henry in rebellion against their father, when Eleanor of Aquitaine attempted to join them in Paris, travelling dressed as a man, she was captured by one of her husband's patrols and was imprisoned for the remainder of Henry II's reign.
 The untimely death of Henry, the Young King later made Richard heir to the entire Angevin Empire.
 In 1187, caught up in the crusading spirit which spread through Christendom, Richard made a solemn vow to free the Holy City, Jerusalem, from the clutches of the Moslem leader Saladin, by whom it had been captured.

-Richard honoured another of his father's dying wishes in having his illegitimate half-brother Geoffrey, nominated as Archbishop of York.
-Geoffrey was a man of talent and ambition, but was possessed of a genius for tactlessness, he had a fiery temper and was incapable of compromise.
+Richard honoured another of his father's dying wishes in having his illegitimate half-brother Geoffrey Plantagenet, nominated as Archbishop of York.
+Geoffrey was a man of talent and ambition but was possessed of a genius for tactlessness, he had a fiery temper and was incapable of compromise.
 He became embroiled in disputes with the canons of York and others of the clergy.
-The only spiritual function of his office that the new Archbishop seemed to apply himself to with vigour was that of excommunicating those whom he quarreled with, and they were many.
+The only spiritual function of his office that the new Archbishop seemed to apply himself to with vigour was that of excommunicating those whom he quarrelled with, and they were many.